Khrista Johnson, J.D.

 Professor Johnson began her legal career with Latham & Watkins LLP in Los Angeles.
 During her first two years of practice, she was selected as a Washington, D.C. delegate by the State Bar of California and the Los Angeles County Bar Association Taxation section to present a policy paper on charitable giving and planning before the Internal Revenue Service and the Treasury Department, which was later published.
 She has practiced international tax law in Paris and completed a clerkship in New York with the Honorable Barrington D. Parker of the U.S. Court of Appeals for the Second Circuit.

 She has presented a leading paper as a selected participant of the International Research Symposium held as part of the 66th Congress of the International Fiscal Association in Boston, Massachusetts.
-She also regularly presents her work at Junior Tax Scholars' Workshops held at various law schools throughout the country and at tax colloquia (associated with Loyola Law School as well as Washburn University School of Law).
-Professor Johnson has served as a moderator for the business/international tax panel associated with Pepperdine Law Review Tax Symposia.
+She also regularly presents her scholarly work at Junior Tax Scholars' Workshops held at various law schools throughout the country and at tax colloquia associated with Loyola Law School as well and as Washburn University School of Law.
+Professor Johnson has served as a moderator for the business/international tax panels associated with Pepperdine Law Review Tax Symposia.
 Her scholarly work focuses on international charitable giving and civil forfeiture.

 Professor Johnson teaches Federal Income Taxation, International Taxation, Federal Income Taxation of Business Entities and Criminal Law.
 She is also an active member of the Christian Legal Society on campus.